WHAT YOU SHOULD KNOW ABOUT A SELF-DIRECTED IRA

 You can do all this within a self-directed IRA and enjoy the tax advantages of these plans.

 Are you self-employed?
 You may open a self-directed SEP (simplified employee pension plan) IRA .
 Individuals can roll over the funds from a traditional IRA or an old 401(k) plan.
 You can even choose to keep your existing IRA account for stock and bond transactions and open a self-directed account for your other investments.
 And you can start with an initial investment of just a few thousand dollars.

 The bottom line is you must want to make the investment decisions for your account or have a trusted advisor who’s knowledgeable about the options available for these accounts who will work with you.

 How Do I Open a Self-Directed IRA?

-Although you control your investment strategy, self-directed IRAs are administered by neutral third-party professionals, such as Next Generation Trust Services, who serve as custodians of the assets in these accounts.
+Although you control your investment strategy, self-directed IRAs are administered by neutral third-party professionals, such as Next Generation Trust Company, who serve as custodians of the assets in these accounts.
 The custodians offer knowledge and insights to help you make informed decisions when you purchase, maintain, or sell your investments, and will ensure those transactions are properly expedited.

 Custodians of self-directed IRAs understand the special processes, documentation, and regulations these accounts are subject to, and handle all the necessary paperwork so that you invest safely and securely.
 When you open your account, ask about phone support for when questions arise and educational seminars for you and/or your advisor so that you receive the knowledge you need to control your self-directed IRA wisely.